-A chicken pathia or patia is a spicy, sweet & sour curry that has origins in Persia but it is now a favourite in British Indian restaurants.
+Chicken pathia or patia is a spicy, sweet & sour curry that has origins in Persia but it is now a favourite in British Indian restaurants.

-A Sweet and Sour Indian Curry.
+A Sweet and Sour Indian Curry

-When I lived in the UK there was a phase when a pathia or patia curry was the only thing I ordered from an Indian menu.
+When I lived in the UK there was a phase when a chicken pathia or patia curry was the only thing I ordered from an Indian menu.

 Not because I didn’t like or understand the other stuff.
 But purely and simply because it was my favourite thing on any menu!